oboutarf/oboutarf/README.md

 ## 👋 Hi, I'm Oscar
-> Markdown is a lightweight markup language with plain-text-formatting syntax, created in 2004 by John Gruber with Aaron Swartz.
+> Developer based in Paris

 CEO at [weblane](https://markdownlivepreview.com/), we build websites and design automation workflows to help businesses streamline their operations.